 The success of the student financial aid application and delivery of student aid funds processes is due in large part to college financial aid administrators and other professional organizations committed to ensuring student access.
 We gratefully acknowledge the guidance and counsel we received from the following individuals who reviewed and commented on multiple drafts of Filing the FAFSA: Carlos Adrian (Syracuse University), Phil Asbury (University of North Carolina), Bonnie Lee Behm (Villanova University), David Belanger (Smith College), Nancy Coolidge (U.C.
-Office of the President), Karen Cooper (Stanford University), Ethel Desmarais (Bryn Mawr College), Jacob Gross (University of Louisville), Verna Hazen (Rochester Institute of Technology), Ron Johnson (UCLA), Heather McDonnell (Sarah Lawrence College), Jon McGee (College of Saint Benedict and Saint John's University), Mary Nucciarone (University of Notre Dame), Michael Scott (Texas Christian University), Kate Peterson (Oregon State University), Barry Simmons (Virginia Polytechnic Institute and State University).
+Office of the President), Karen Cooper (Stanford University), Ethel Desmarais (Bryn Mawr College), Jacob Gross (University of Louisville), Verna Hazen (Rochester Institute of Technology), Ron Johnson (UCLA), Heather McDonnell (Sarah Lawrence College), Jon McGee (College of Saint Benedict and Saint John's University), Mary Nucciarone (University), Barry Simmons (Virginia Polytechnic Institute and State University), Oscar Sweeten-Lopez (Michael and Susan Dell Foundation) and Diane Stemper (Ohio State University).
 Their close scrutiny of the book was invaluable.

-We would like to thank Despina Costopoulos from Scholarship America and Bryan Dickason from the California Community College Chancellor's Office along with Alma Salazar, Kelly Reynolds, Paola Santana and David Rattray from the Los Angeles Chamber of Commerce's Cash for College effort.
+We would like to thank Despina Costopoulos from Scholarship America and Bryan Dickason from the California Community College Chancellor's Office along with Alma Salazar, Paola Santana and David Rattray from the Los Angeles Chamber of Commerce's Cash for College effort.
 Their feedback and thoughtful questions from the state, high school and community-based organization perspective help us to clarify sometimes ambiguous and conflicting information.